Raedin24/School/L400/DCIT 423/Module 10 - LAN Security Concepts.md

 ## 10.5.8 Address Spoofing Attack
 - **IP address spoofing** - Threat actor hijacks a valid IP of another device, or uses a random IP address.
 Difficult to mitigate when used in a subnet in which the IP belongs
 - **MAC address spoofing** - Threat actor changes their host MAC address to that of another known MAC address.
 Threat host then sends a frame, which when received by the switch, causes it to overwrite the MAC table and forward frames to the threat host instead.
+- MAC address table is corrected when the target host(legitimate device) sends out a frame.
+Hence, the threat actor can create a script to constantly send frames to the switch to maintain the incorrect info
+- Both address spoofing types can be mitigated by implementing **IPSG**.
 ## 10.5.9 STP Attack
 - Threat actor makes their device appear as the root bridge sending BPDUs announcing it has a low priority.
 - Other devices will try to route packets through the root bridge, giving the threat actor access to all transmitted info.